v-federicoar/samples/solutions/azure-machine-configuration/README.md

 - azurecli
 products:
 - azure
-description: These Bicep template samples deploy Azure Machine Configuration scenario, compiles PowerShell Desired State Configuration scripts.
-The template then deploys 1 to many virtual machines (Windows and Linux), which then uses the compiled configurations to install a webserver on each of the virtual machines.
+description: These Bicep template samples deploy Azure Machine Configuration scenario, and it will compile PowerShell Desired State Configuration scripts.
+Then, the Bicep template deploys 1 to many virtual machines (Windows and Linux), which then uses the compiled configurations to install a webserver on each of the virtual machines.
 ---

 # Azure Machine Configuration

 This sample deploys an [Azure Machine Configuration](https://learn.microsoft.com/azure/governance/machine-configuration/) scenario, and it will compile PowerShell Desired State Configuration scripts.
-The Bicep template then deploys 1 to many virtual machines (Windows and Linux), which then uses the compiled configurations to install a webserver on each of the virtual machines.
+Then, the Bicep template deploys 1 to many virtual machines (Windows and Linux), which then uses the compiled configurations to install a webserver on each of the virtual machines.

 Azure Machine Configuration enables you to audit and enforce configuration settings on both Azure and hybrid (Arc-enabled) machines using code.
 It leverages PowerShell Desired State Configuration (DSC) to define the desired state of a system and ensures compliance through Azure Policy.
 It supports custom configuration packages and provides detailed compliance reporting through Azure Resource Graph.